 As per the definitions in the Project's Development Consent, the construction of the Culcairn Solar Farm includes but not limited to carrying out of any earthworks on site and the construction of solar panels and any ancillary infrastructure, but excludes road upgrades or maintenance works to the public road network, building/road dilapidation surveys, installation of fencing, artefact survey and/or salvage, overhead line safety marking and geotechnical drilling and/or surveying.
 The Project activities and sequencing is provided in Table 2-2.

-This EMS covers Stage 1a and 1b of the construction phase.
-It will be reviewed and updated as required following the revision of the Traffic Management Plan (TMP) for Stage 2.
+This EMS covers Stage 1a,1b, 2a, 2b and 4 of the construction phases.
+It will be reviewed and updated as required prior to operations commencing onsite.

 Table 2-2 Project activities and sequencing